Nevada Department of EducationNevada Department of Education

 ./BackgroundImage/img/@alt

-Dr. Katherine Dockweiler, Vice President
+Dr. Katherine Dockweiler, President

 katherinedockweiler@doe.nv.gov